 The Department of Health Services Affirmative Action/Civil Rights Compliance Office works with the Department's contractors and vendors to ensure compliance with federal and state laws, regulations and departmental policies and procedures prohibiting discrimination in service delivery.
 The Office develops and administers the Department's Civil Rights Compliance Plan for contractors/vendors to comply with their federal Title VI responsibilities.
 The Office also investigates discrimination complaints.

-Tribal Affairs Unit, Office of Policy Initiatives and Budget, DHS
+Tribal Affairs Office, Office of the Secretary, DHS

 State-Tribal Consultation Initiative

 In 2004, Governor Doyle issued Executive Order #39, recognizing the government-to-government relationship between the state and tribal governments and requiring strengthening of the working relationship between the two governments.

 The Northern Wisconsin Area Health Education Center (NAHEC) has created a blog that is designed to be a place on the Web to post information about diversity training and other cultural competency information.

 Census Special Tabulation of Limited English Proficiency (LEP)